katia-energizer/tutorial_regular_expressions_search/tutorial.md

 ### find — finds the first match

-The `find` function returns the first match of a regular expression in the text.
+The `find` function returns the parameter of the first pattern match in the text.

 Find the first match of the pattern in the text.